puar-playground/Labelbox_review/README.md

 # Labelbox_review
-Auto Review for Labelbox document image
+Demo: Auto Review for Labelbox document image

 ## Install the CLIP package.
 CLIP models are available in the python package at [here](https://github.com/openai/CLIP). <br />